Roboy/mujoco_roboy/README.md

 # Setup and start Dockerfile

 #### Correct path using BRANCH
-look up the BRANCH in branch.txt. make sure the folder containing this file (mujoco_tendon) is in ~/mujoco_tendon_BRANCH
+Look up the BRANCH in branch.txt.

+Make sure the folder containing this file (mujoco_tendon) is in ~/Roboy/mujoco_tendon_BRANCH

 #### Build a Docker container :
 run `./setup.sh`